The Manchester Study Centre

-As part of its commitment to support quality flexible learning, NTC delivers selected undergraduate course units off-site at locations in Belfast, Glasgow, Cornwall, and Garstang.
+As part of its commitment to support quality flexible learning, NTC delivers selected undergraduate course units off-site at locations in Glasgow, Cornwall, and Garstang.

 These classes are delivered by the NTC teaching team, usually in a combination of weekend and evening classes, to allow access to study for those who have other commitments during the day.

 Nazarene Theological College (NTC) has inaugurated a centre of educational excellence in the area of Christianity and Islam

 The College has developed, as part of its commitment to MCSCI, a new MA in Theology pathway, Christian Engagement with Islam, which is available either for local study or, through the College’s system of intensive residential learning, to a wider international learning community.

 Why not try one of our 5-week evening classes?